grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "We'll just have to hope we don't meet most folks then."

 She took a couple of steps back to look up through the hatch into the control room and see how Bastian was doing with his effort to achieve that goal.
-He had one stick-like arm up in the air, adjusting some dials on the radio mounted in the ceiling of the control room.
+He had one stick-like arm up in the air, adjusting some dials on the radio mounted in the ceiling.
 His other hand held the mic that was attached by a curling cloth-covered wire to the radio.
 He was giving out mayday requests on a couple of different frequencies known to be monitored by other independent shipping operators like themselves --- both legitimate cargo haulers and smugglers.
-Those frequencies were also often monitored by Authority vessels that might be engaged in policing shipping and transport traffic through their territorial control areas.
+Of course those frequencies were also often monitored by Authority vessels that might be engaged in policing shipping and transport traffic through their territorial control areas.

 "Anything, Bastian?"